How To Make Watermelon Pickles

 Scroll down for the complete watermelon pickle recipe.
 Here are step-by-step photos to guide you through the process.

-Step 1: Cut and peel the watermelon rind.
-You’ll take off most of the pink flesh.
+Step 1: Once you’re done eating the pink watermelon fruit, save the rind.
+Cut and peel the watermelon rind.
+You’ll take off most of the remaining pink flesh.

 Tip: Peeling watermelon rind can be time-consuming.
 I find it easiest to cut the rind into long, narrow pieces (see below) and using a paring knife (not a vegetable peeler) to peel off the green rind.